eileenmcnaughton/nz.co.fuzion.omnipaymultiprocessor/README.md

 the Shared & transparent redirect variants as it is necessary for recurring and simpler to always collect them.

+##Paypal

+Omnipay supports the newer REST library.
+The Paypal Rest express flow is
+1) Paypal Express button presented on form
+2) On clicking the button the CiviCRM PaymentProcessor.preapprove api function is called
+3) This function authenticates the CiviCRM site with paypal (using the Omnipay authorize method)and negotiates a token for the transaction.
+4) This is returned to a paypal script (promise).
+5) The paypal script opens a popup for the user to approve the transaction
+6) pop up closes & user is returned to the page
+7) js is used to submit the form
+8) after the confirm page the doPayment function calls the payment method.
+The token is used to confirm the payment at that point.

 ## Code overrides
 Currently upstream repos are overridden for the following reasons